armanjindal/garden/content/digital-garden/Questions.md

 Right now (romantic) relationship are the meat of most conversations.
 In them this question is often asked.
 We are expected to give a physical profile and list a few personality traits humorously.
 Every failed relationship gets us closer to our knowing our "type" until ... happily ever after (of course!)

 The honest answer: I don't know.
 However, underlying this question is an assumption that my "true" personality exists distinctly from theirs.
 It posits two distinct selves.
-That's a useful concept to use in most day to day life, but I want to push against in (romantic) relationships.
+That's a useful concept to use in most day to day life, but I want to push against it in (romantic) relationships.
 Because it locates the force attraction entirely *in someone else* and ignores the lived reality that I am so different with different people.

 My cheeky response right now inverts this.
 My type are people when who when I am around, I turn into a version of myself that I am most attracted to.
 Sounds pretty narcissistic I know.
 But I'd argue its *less* narcissistic than the thought that **you** are *not influenced* by the person you are with and the environment you are in.